The Leat | Malmesbury, Cotswolds | Dog Friendly Holiday

 Ground Floor

-Entrance Hall:
+Entrance Hall

-Bedroom One:
+Bedroom One

-The first room you come to as you ascend the staircase when entering the cottage is the master bedroom; a snug double perfect for couples, with a 6ft zip and link bed that can be made into twin beds should you need.
+This snug double bedroom has a super king-size bed which can be arranged as two singles if needed.
 Making good use of the cottage’s staggered layout, an attractive country-cream décor is brought to life by contemporary pops of blue alongside artwork of Malmesbury through the ages, evoking a sense of the cottage’s rich history as the town’s historic watermill.
-A small en-suite shower room with a hand basin and toilet offers guests a good amount of privacy, plus there’s a full-height wardrobe for convenient storage.

 First Floor

-Bedroom Two:
+Bedroom Two

-The cottage’s second bedroom is a spacious twin room that can be converted to a 6ft bed should you prefer.
+The cottage’s second bedroom is a spacious twin room that can be converted to a super king-size bed should you prefer.
 Bursting with light thanks to a bright bay window that overlooks the river below, here the cottage’s heritage shines through the exposed ceiling beams, with vibrant red fabrics giving an elegant pop of colour to the classic country colour palette.
 There is a spacious double wardrobe and handy additional chest of drawers, plus a large bay window; the perfect spot to watch the river as it flows beneath.

 Second Floor